Thursday, June 27, 2024

 Vivian Creek Trail

 The temps were hovering around the low 60's.
 The canyon was immersed in shade, with towering peaks on either side.
 It kind of looked like a miniature King's Canyon.
 I passed three people near the beginning of the trail.
 They would be the first of many interesting individuals that I would meet throughout the day.
-One of them was a large fellow, hiking with trekking poles and a backpack that looked to small for him.
+One of them was a large fellow, hiking with trekking poles and a backpack that looked too small for him.
 The others were just wearing fanny packs.

 I eventually made a left, crossed the creek bed, and then passed a sign that said wilderness permits were required one mile ahead.
 Immediately after the sign was the worst part of the day: the switchbacks up out of the canyon.
 I didn't know this at the time, and figured that there was worse yet to come, but nope.
 That first mile of switchbacks is easily the hardest section of the trail.
 If you can make it up those, you can make it the rest of the way.